Museum of Underground Prisoners: Death row and gallows

 Most of the condemned underground members were executed at the Acre Prison.
 At that time Acre was an Arab city.
 Approximately 100 Arabs were executed at the Jerusalem prison during the Mandate.
 The condemned wore red and were kept in two cells near the gallows room where they awaited execution.

 Moshe Barazani, a member of Lehi, and Meir Feinstein, a member of Etzel, were sentenced to death in 1946 because of their involvement in the attempted assassination of a British officer and a bombing attack on a Jerusalem railway station in which a policeman was killed.
 They awaited execution in the cell on the right.
 The British, fearing that the vehicle taking them to Acre would be ambushed, decided to execute them in Jerusalem.
 At the initiative of the two underground groups and with the agreement of the two condemned men, it was decided to thwart the plans of the executioners.
 The plan was to smuggle into their cell two improvised hand grenades.
 These were to be hidden in orange peels and placed in a fruit basket.

 The first hand grenade would be thrown at the hangmen including the warden during the planned execution.
-The second hand grenade would be used for the two condemned men to take their lives.
+The second hand grenade would be used for the two condemned men to take their own lives.

 The execution was set for April 22, 1947.
 On the previous evening they were visited by Rabbi Yaakov Goldman who was so impressed by their courage and spirit that he decided to accompany them to their execution.
 They tried to dissuade him from accompanying them, but the rabbi insisted.
 The rabbi left the cell with the intention of returning the next morning.
 Shortly afterwards Feinstein wrote a brief note on the cover of his bible, gave it to the British guard to whom the note was addressed and asked for privacy to pray.
 The men embraced each other, holding the hand grenade between them, and sang Hatikvah.
 The grenade was then detonated, killing them both.

+Several exhibits references Meir Feinstein and Moshe Barzani.

+The Irgun and Lehi militant groups collaborated on at least one intended suicide attack during their insurgency against the British (before the 1948 Palestine war).
+However, two of their own militants were the only casualties of their best documented plan.
+A Lehi militant and an Irgun militant blew themselves up in Jerusalem Central Prison, using improvised grenades that had been constructed by another Lehi prisoner.
+The explosives were disguised as oranges to hide them from the guards, and smuggled in with the prisoners' food.

+Both militants had been sentenced to death by hanging.